HelEvX/creo-post-ideas/README.md

 - **Dynamic Brand Theming:** The entire UI instantly adapts to the selected client's brand palette, loaded from a simple JSON configuration file.
 - **"Smart Shuffle" Recipe Engine:** The core feature.
 Users cycle through pre-defined, curated "Recipes" that apply brand-aligned styles to the post mockup.
 The engine guarantees all generated combinations are accessible and on-brand.
 - **Live Mockup Preview:** Visualize brand styles on different social media formats (Square, Story, etc.) and for various content types (Quote, Announcement, etc.).
+- **Platform Safe Zones:** The preview visualizes Instagram feed and story crop boundaries, clearly indicating which areas of a post risk being cut off or obscured by the platform UI.
 - **Real-Time Contrast Guardrails:** An always-visible WCAG contrast checker provides instant, clear feedback on all color pairings in the current recipe.
 - **Interactive Contrast Repair:** A "Fix" button is integrated directly into the contrast checker.
 If a color combination fails accessibility standards, the user can click to have the tool automatically calculate and apply a compliant alternative from the brand's palette.
 - **Component-Based & Scalable:** Built on a robust Vue 3 architecture that is easy to maintain and expand with new formats, recipes, or features.